-This project was funded under award #NA18NWS4670076 by the National Oceanic and Atmospheric Administration (NOAA) through the National Tsunami Hazard Mitigation Program.
+This project was funded under award #NA19NWS4670013 by the National Oceanic and Atmospheric Administration (NOAA) through the National Tsunami Hazard Mitigation Program.
 Many individuals contributed to this report.
-Matthew Williams (DOGAMI) supplied detailed building data for Clatsop County.
 Ian Madin (DOGAMI) provided early review comments on the tsunami casualty model.
 We are also grateful to Laura Gabel and Yumei Wang (DOGAMI) and Dr. Nate Wood (USGS), who provided many constructive comments.